-Table 1, exhibits the change in total population in Calhoun and the Calhoun PMA (i.e., Gordon County) between 2000 and 2023.
-Table 2, exhibits the change in elderly population age 55 and over (the age restriction limit for the subject), in Calhoun and the Calhoun PMA (i.e., Gordon County) between 2000 and 2023.
-The year 2021 is estimated to be the first year of availability for occupancy of the subject property, as noted within the 2019 GA-DCA Market Study Manual.
-The year 2019 has been established as the base year for the purpose of estimating new household growth demand, by age and tenure, in accordance with the 2019 GA-DCA Market Study Manual.
+Table 1 exhibits the change in total population in Calhoun and the Calhoun PMA (i.e., Gordon County) between 2010 and 2025.
+Table 2 exhibits the change in elderly population age 55 and over (the age restriction limit for the subject) in Calhoun and the Calhoun PMA (i.e., Gordon County) between 2010 and 2025.
+The year 2022 is estimated to be the first year of availability for occupancy of the subject property.
+The year 2020 has been established as the base year for the purpose of estimating new household growth demand by age and tenure.